 Enbridge has requested that the project costs limit to trigger OEB Leave to Construct approval be increased from \$2 million to \$10 million.
 Pollution Probe understands that this change is imminent and could be in place before an OEB Decision is rendered in this proceeding.
-Given that the cost for this Project was the only regulatory trigger and the Project cost is less than \$10 million, the OEB requirement for Leave to Construct approval would therefore be redundant and nullified.
+Given that the cost for this Project was the only regulatory trigger and the Project cost is less than \$10 million11, the OEB requirement for Leave to Construct approval would therefore be redundant and nullified.
 Under this approach Enbridge would simply just go do the Project if they are comfortable with the economic forecast risks that they would be incurring.
-If the OEB supports the changes to the Certificates of Public Convenience and Necessity, that could be the only issue requiring an OEB Decision in this scenario.

-8 B/1/1 and amended list in EGI_ARGChief_20240308, Pages 3-4.
+9 B/1/1 and amended list in EGI_ARG_EB-2023-0261_20240322, Page 3.